Shreeti-Masrani/note/README.md

 <h3> Remove Command </h3>
 <pre>This command use to remove a note from a database i.e notes.json file <br>
- Command used in terminal for adding note is:
+ Command used in terminal for removing a note is:
     node app.js remove --title="<i>_title_name_</i>" </pre>

 <h3> List Command </h3>
 <pre>This command use to List all note from a database <br>
- Command used in terminal for adding note is:
+ Command used in terminal for listing notes is:
     node app.js list </pre>

 <h3> Read Command </h3>
 <pre>This command use to Read a note from a database <br>
- Command used in terminal for adding note is:
+ Command used in terminal for Reading a note is:
     node app.js read --title="<i>_title_name_</i>" </pre>